mxrgz4/OO-Project/FinalProject.md

 ## Errors & Exception Handling

 ### Swift
 Swift has features that enable throwing, catching, propagating, and manipulating recoverable errors at runtime.
 Optionals and optional chaining are important features to utilize to find nil values before running it through a method.
 Errors are represented by values of types that conform to the Error protocol.
 Enums are often used to make cases for certain types of errors.
 It's easy to throw an error back, however, there usually needs to be some code written around it to deal with the problem.
 There are four ways to handle errors in Swift: propagate the error from a function to the code that calls that function, handle the error using a do-catch statement, handle the error as an optional value, or assert that the error will not occur.
-Swift does have try...catch elements, where if an error is thrown by the code in the do clause, it is matched against the catch clauses to determine which one of them can handle the error.

 ```swift
 enum VendingMachineError: Error {